jackwatters45/local-finance/README.md

 ## TODO

-- add new -> needs to write to and display
-- implement add field
+commits

-- implement delete field
+- implement delete
+- others..

-- super json??
+- scrolling

-- figure out a better data structure
+- figure out a better data structure?
-  - impossible to have a smooth app working this way
-- should index just be a redirect / onboarding page? onboarding logic.

-- implementactual file stuff
-  - create repo for app
-  - new transaction -> new file
-  - edit transaction -> edit file
-  - delete transaction -> delete file
-  - write timing

-  - add new fields
-  - selected logic
+- virtualized list

+- other pages - combine a few pages where logical

   - net worth

-- details -> form
-  - add new transaction

-- other pages - combine a few pages where logical

   - IOUs + Expected
   - Goal tracking
   - footer pages -> just text etc - not docs or anything
   - add a contact thing for recs or whatever

+- should index just be a redirect / onboarding page? onboarding logic.

 - Styling